 Be sure not to over whip the potatoes or they will take on a paste-like texture.

 Russet potatoes, with their low moisture and high starch content, are excellent potatoes for mashing.

 For a new take on gazpacho, toss in chickpeas (also called garbanzo beans).
 You'll add flavor and fiber to this easy soup.

 Large with a firm texture, portobello mushrooms are good candidates for grilling.
-They have a satisfying taste and texture with virtually no fat or sodium.
+They have a satisfying taste and virtually no fat or sodium.

 This recipe brings Asian ingredients (ginger, edamame, soba noodles, cilantro) and flavor to chicken noodle soup.